-When you're planning a party in London you're spoilt for choice.
-If you're like us, what you really want is a great pub with good drinks on offer and a quirky or function room that'll get your guests talking.
-So we decided to trawl the city for the best pubs with private rooms.
-Whether you're looking for a proper east end boozer, a quirky south London party place, classy north London birthday venue or a west London night you won't forget, we've hunted down those that stand out from the rest.
+When you're planning a party in London, you really are spoilt for choice.
+But if you're like us, what you really want is a great pub with a beautiful (or quirky) function room that'll get your guests talking.
+We've trawled the city for the best pubs with private rooms.
+Whether you're looking for a proper East End boozer, a quirky south London party place, classy north London birthday venue or a west London night you won't forget — we've hunted down those that stand out from the rest.

-Yes, that’s right, it’ll cost nothing party in the light, high-ceiling room above the main pub, which ordinarily caters for up to 45 people.
-For a talking point, the marble fireplace bears the quote “publish and be damned”- the Duke of Wellington’s response to an ex-mistress who threatened to publish the love letters he had written to her.
+The Boot Room is a high-ceiling spaced above the main pub, which ordinarily caters for up to 45 people.
+For a talking point, the marble fireplace bears the quote "publish and be damned" (the Duke of Wellington's response to an ex-mistress who threatened to publish the love letters he had written to her).

-It can be decorated as you like and has audio set-up so you can bring your favourite tunes, or a DJ, plus a TV screen and a projector.
+It can be decorated as you like and has an audio set-up so you can bring your favourite tunes, or a DJ — plus a TV screen and a projector.

-As a Fuller's pub, the beers are the brewery's normal fare, while the food — which can be ordered in advance — is pub grub style.
-Expect the usual fish and chips and burgers, but also tea and hop smoked haddock and salmon fishcakes and harissa lamb chops, plus a couple of vegan and vegetarian options.
+As a Fuller's pub, the beers are the brewery's normal fare, while the grub — which can be ordered in advance — is is bar food style: pork pies, toasties and crisps.

 If you like your boozers traditional, this is the spot for you.
 Wood panelling, red bar stools that have propped up punters for years, a regularly-changing selection of good beers, a warm welcome — everything about this place screams that this pub knows what it's doing.

-Impress your guests by telling them it was the place Bob Dylan played his first concert outside of the USA; gents — look out for the games in the urinals.
+Impress your guests by telling them it was the place Bob Dylan played his first concert outside of the USA.

-There are two beautifully-decorated rooms at this Young’s pub, each of which is quite different so you can choose the one which suit your tastes.
+There are two beautifully-decorated rooms at this Young's pub, both quite different so you can choose the one which suit your tastes.

-Upstairs, the slightly larger Lord’s Room has fantastic views of London, two fireplaces, and a diamond-pattern wallpaper that might just make your head swim after one too many.
+Upstairs, the slightly larger Lord's Room (which holds up to 40) has fantastic views of London, two fireplaces, and a diamond-pattern wallpaper that might just make your head swim after one too many.

 Food and drinks are Young's usual good standard mix of pub favourites and a fairly meagre selection of vegetarian options.

 If remembering your party by the photographs is a priority, this is the place for you.
-With colourful, tropical wallpaper that makes an Insta-perfect backdrop and a soon-to-arrive photo booth, this is a snapper’s delight.
+With colourful, tropical wallpaper that makes an Insta-perfect backdrop, this is a snapper's delight.

-The Rocks Room is set on the first floor of this popular Brixton pub, where you can pick from craft beer and cocktails at your own personal bar.
-Alongside the classics such as Margaritas and Cosmos there’s an interesting Mexican take on the espresso martini, using Olmeca.
+The Rocks Room (50-150 guests) is set on the first floor of this popular Brixton pub, where you can pick from craft beer and cocktails at your own personal bar — serving cocktails as well as beers, wines and the like.

 Once you and your guests have lubricated those vocal cords, grab the mic and rock the party by belting out some karaoke classics.
 It's going to be a big night.